One of the great joys and advantages of riding a motorcycle is being able to quickly, efficiently and safely overtake slower vehicles.

 Once in front of the vehicle, stay in the driver’s wheel track and claim the lane.

-However, if you are being followed in your overtaking manoeuvre by another motorcycle, move int the passenger wheel track to allow the other rider to slip in quickly.
+However, if you are being followed in your overtaking manoeuvre by another motorcycle, move ahead and leave a gap.

 When you’ve passed, don’t slow down.
 Continue to ride at your faster pace, having regard for the speed limits, of course!